Extending Classically Simulatable Bounds of Clifford Circuits with Nonstabilizer States via Framed Wigner Functions

-Applying quantum mechanical principles to computer science has led to the discovery of quantum algorithms that may outperform classical computation \cite{shor1999, deutsch1992}.
-However, not every quantum algorithm manifests exponential speedup over classical algorithms as some quantum circuits can be efficiently simulated classically \cite{gottesman1998,nielsen2001,jozsa2013}.
-The best-known class of such quantum circuit is given by the Gottesman-Knill theorem \cite{gottesman1998}, which consists of an input state in computational basis and Clifford gates that preserve the Pauli group, resulting in a stabilizer state as an output.
-Consequently, a quantum circuit that operates beyond classical computation requires elements out of Clifford gates or stabilizer states~\cite{bravyi2005}.
-While non-stabilizer states assisted by adaptive Clifford operations enable universal quantum computing~\cite{bravyi2005}, non-adaptive Clifford circuits with non-stabilizer input states are also believed not to be classically simulated efficiently unless the polynomial hierarchy collapses~\cite{jozsa2013}.
+Applying quantum mechanical principles to computer science has led to the discovery of quantum algorithms~\cite{shor1999, deutsch1992}.
+However, not every quantum algorithm manifests exponential speedup over classical algorithms as some quantum circuits can be efficiently simulated classically \cite{gottesman1998, nielsen2001, jozsa2013}.
+The best-known class of such quantum circuits is defined by the Gottesman-Knill theorem \cite{gottesman1998, aronson2004}; circuits consist of an input state in the computational basis and Clifford gates, resulting in a stabilizer state as an output.
+While the theorem identifies necessary elements for universal quantum computation~\cite{bravyi2005,howard2017}, understanding the hardness of a more restrictive family of experimentally feasible quantum circuits, such as instantaneous quantum polynomial circuits~\cite{bremner10}, quantum random circuits~\cite{bouland2019}, and unitary Clifford circuits with nonstabilizer inputs~\cite{jozsa2013, bu2019, yoganathan2022}, also plays an important role in the near-term demonstration of quantum computational advantage.